 I want to start out by sharing that I am very, very sensitive to synthetic fragrance.
 Before I even realized this was a valid and widespread issue, I always wondered why everyone around me could adore their perfumes and why I would go crazy when my family sprayed one in close proximity.
 I almost turn 180 degrees, becoming very cranky, light-headed, and having a harder time breathing.
 I used to think I was crazy or perhaps being dramatic – but I also understood that every time someone sprayed perfume next to me or there was a candle on at my house, I didn’t feel good.
 After becoming aware of the science behind synthetic fragrance and how so many others suffered from this issue, I didn’t feel weird anymore saying how bad I felt out loud.
 All along it wasn’t me, rather the products themselves that were making me feel this way.
 This doesn’t just extend to perfumes, either, as many products – from trash bags to skincare – have synthetic fragrance.
 It’s like sugar – its hidden in the places you won’t even expect.
+Of course one must understand that not all synthetic fragrance is bad, but a lot that I’ve had an experience with have been negative.
 Thankfully, it’s not very severe with me – I’m okay in open environments, meaning if someone has already sprayed perfume and has been wearing it for a while in a larger space, I’m totally fine.
 I know some people have it worse, for example they can even pass out!
 Alas, I had to make a few major adjustments, such as purchasing un-fragranced trash bags and laundry products, as well as taking out all perfumes and candles.
 It really sucks when you also want to go crazy over seasonal pumpkin pie candles in the Home Goods aisle, or miss going into Sephora and looking at the latest perfumes.
 Feeling good, however, makes it all worth it.

 When I started getting into green beauty, I noticed how a lot of skincare products contained essential oils, but I never looked into products that were specifically created for the purpose of fragrance, i.e. perfumes, mists, candles.
 I would love to explore natural perfumes, however they are quite expensive and I would need to try samples of a lot.
 Seeing as I can’t go into Sephora and do this, mists and candles are easier.
 This being said, I do get very nervous when it comes to fragrance, as not every creator has a nose for it.
 Osmia Organics founder Sarah Villafranco definitely does, as I adore all the soaps, body creams, and body oils I’ve tried from them thus far.
 Osmia Organics was the first brand that showed me how the use of essential oils in products can trump the traditional ones I was used to while still making me feel good.
 Their Lavender Pine and Dirty Chai soap in particular blew me away upon initial purchase.